Clear Lake (California)

 Clear Lake is a natural freshwater lake in Lake County in the U.S. state of California, north of Napa County and San Francisco.
 It is the largest natural freshwater lake wholly within the state, with 68 mi2 of surface area.
 (Lake Tahoe is partially in Nevada.)

 It has an age of nearly 500,000 years.
 It is the latest lake to occupy a site with a history of lakes stretching back at least 2,500,000 years.

 Clear Lake supports large populations of largemouth bass, crappie, bluegill, carp and catfish.
 Two-thirds of the fish caught in Clear Lake are largemouth bass, with a record of 17.52 lb.
 In addition to fish, there is abundant wildlife within the Clear Lake basin.
 There are year-round populations of ducks, pelicans, grebes, blue herons, egrets, osprey, and bald eagles, and the basin supports sizable populations of deer, bear, mountain lion, raccoon and other animals.

-The expansive, warm water of Clear Lake makes it popular for watersports, such as swimming, water skiing, wakeboarding, sailing, boat races, and jet skiing.
+The expansive, semi-warm water of Clear Lake makes it popular for watersports, such as swimming, water skiing, wakeboarding, sailing, boat races, and jet skiing.